 - Take another three slow, deep breaths

 - Re-assess whether you are now able to reach out for some help.

-If you want someone talk you through the exercise, press play below.
+If you want someone to talk you through the exercise, press play below.

 If you have had thoughts about ending your life, remember the following:

 Like waves, thoughts about suicide come crashing in and then pass.
 They usually last a few hours and are more common at night.
-These thoughts try to trick you into thinking that there is no future, that you are isolated, and that other people would be better off without you.
+These thoughts try to trick you into thinking there is no future, you are isolated and other people would be better off without you.
 This is never true.

 If you have these thoughts, seek out the company of someone as soon as possible.
 If you can’t see someone in person, use the phone to speak to a friend or dial one of the numbers above.
-Remember, that you are not the only person who felt like this- your friends are likely to have had tough times too and will want to help (even if your mind is telling you otherwise- trust us).
+Remember, you are not the only person who has felt like this.
+Your friends are likely to have had tough times too and will want to help, (even if your mind is telling you otherwise).

 Give away or destroy anything in the house or around the farm that could make suicide easy.